DynamicProgramming-StructuralEstimation/LandUse.jl/LandUseR/README.md

-# `LandUseR`: Measurement for Coeurdacier, Oswald and Teigner
+# `LandUseR`: Urban Extent Measurement for Coeurdacier, Oswald and Teigner

 <!-- badges: start -->
 <!-- badges: end -->

-This `R` package contains the data measurement tools used in the paper *Structural Change, Land Use and Urban Expansion* by Coeurdacier, Oswald and Teignier.
+This `R` package contains data measurement tools used in the paper *Structural Change, Land Use and Urban Expansion* by Coeurdacier, Oswald and Teignier.
+In particular, this contains code for

+1. Measuring city area extents and urban population via GHSL.
+2. Assessing current land use outside of cities via CLC.

+Basically, this is the code accompanying sections B.6 and B.7 of our online appendix.
+Section B.8 (Indidivual Commuting Data) uses confidential data on CASD, code for which is contained in a separate R package.

 ## Contents

 1. Overview
 2. Installation
-3. Data Requirements and File Directory Structure
+3. Replication Data Requirements and File Directory Structure

 ## Overview